Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-dump-summary.png)

-In future versions of the report we will also support opening the memory dump in Visual Studio with one click (will require the appropriate permissions to the Azure storage location).
+In future versions of the report, we will also support opening the memory dump in Visual Studio with one click (will require the appropriate permissions to the Azure storage location).

 ## Analysis Report: Dump analyzers